Yin Yoga Saddle Pose and Yin Yoga Half Saddle Pose with modifications

 blog post yin yoga saddle and halfsaddle pose jennifer raye

-Both of the postures of yin yoga saddle pose and half saddle pose target the sacro-lumbar region, the kidneys, and the ligaments along the spine.
+Both of the postures of the yin yoga saddle pose and the half saddle pose target the sacro-lumbar region, the kidneys, and the ligaments along the spine.

 They also stretch the hip flexors and the quadriceps.
 Check out the video, descriptions and modifications below to learn more!